Apr 9, 2021

 In this article, we will explore more creative ways to market your eCommerce store so it does not stay unnoticed by your ideal customers.

 Referrals happen when people tell others about your brand and you win new customers.
 It can be done through trackable referral links on other sites or as a word of mouth between people.
 It is a great way to acquire new customers because it is usually free (or very cheap) but brings in highly qualified leads who have the potential to become loyal customers.
+This is a crucial aspect where factoHR discusses that 77% of the sales professionals opt for such high-quality leads than the total number of leads.
+Thus, focussing on this key element has the potency to bring many benefits to your store.

 Some ways to drive referrals are: